 Mental Health and Adjustment Disorder

-How Do I Find Out if I Have Adjustment Disorder?
+How Do I Find Out if I Have an Adjustment Disorder/Stress Response Syndrome?

-If you suspect you may have an adjustment disorder, see your doctor.
-If symptoms are present, your doctor will perform a complete physical exam and ask questions about your medical history.
-Although there are no imaging or lab tests to specifically diagnose an adjustment disorder, the doctor may use some tests -- such as blood tests or imaging studies like CT or MRI scans -- to rule out physical illness as the cause of your symptoms.
+If you suspect you may have an adjustment disorder/stress response syndrome, see your doctor.
+If symptoms are present, your doctor may perform a physical exam and ask questions about your medical history.
+Although there are no imaging or lab tests to specifically diagnose an adjustment disorder, the doctor may use some tests -- such as blood tests or imaging studies like CT or MRI scans -- to rule out physical illness or other medical causes of changes in mood or behavior (such as head trauma) as the cause of your symptoms.
 Your doctor will also look for other mental illnesses, such as post-traumatic stress disorder, major depression, or an anxiety disorder.

-Your doctor bases his or her diagnosis of adjustment disorder on your report of the intensity and duration of symptoms -- including any problems with daily functioning caused by the symptoms.
-In general, an adjustment disorder is suspected if the level of distress is more intense than would normally be expected, given the stressor, or if the symptoms interfere with normal functioning.
+Your doctor bases his or her diagnosis of adjustment disorder/stress response syndrome on your report of the intensity and duration of symptoms -- including any problems with daily functioning caused by the symptoms.
+In general, an adjustment disorder/stress response syndrome is suspected if the level of distress is more intense than would normally be expected, given the stressor, or if the symptoms interfere with normal functioning.

-If adjustment disorder is suspected, your doctor will likely refer you to a psychiatrist or psychologist, mental health professionals who are specially trained to diagnose and treat mental illnesses.
+If adjustment disorder/stress response syndrome is suspected, your doctor will likely refer you to a psychiatrist or psychologist, mental health professionals who are specially trained to diagnose and treat mental illnesses.